Siobhán Cleary: Awards

+In 1995, Cleary was a finalist in the Yorkshire and Humberside Arts Young Composers' Award at the Huddersfield Contemporary Music Festival.
 In 1996, Cleary received a young artists award from Pépinières européennes pour jeunes artistes, followed in 1997 by the first prize in the Arklow Music Festival Composers' Competition.
 In 2008, she was invited to become a member of Aosdána, an Irish association of creative artists.